 Blurb from Goodreads (I’m leaving the summarizing to the pros to not let anything slip):

 The peaceful English village of King’s Abbot is stunned.
 First, the attractive widow Ferrars dies from an overdose of veronal.
 Not twenty-four hours later, Roger Ackroyd—the man she had planned to marry—is murdered.
-It is a baffling, complex case involving blackmail, suicide, and violent death, a cast that taxes Hercule Poirot’s “little grey cells” before he reaches one of the most startling conclusions of his fabled career.
+It is a baffling, complex case involving blackmail, suicide, and violent death, a case that taxes Hercule Poirot’s “little grey cells” before he reaches one of the most startling conclusions of his fabled career.

 While I’ve enjoyed every novel I’ve read by Christie so far, I expect The Murder of Roger Ackroyd to stick in my memory the longest.